Imagine rolling out of bed, putting on a pot of coffee, turning on your computer, and getting right to work.

 Because of the increasing popularity of working from home—as well as the scams that go along with it—we here at HighYa thought it would be ideal to feature a series of articles discussing what work at home opportunities are, which are the most popular, which ones are scams, and how you can ultimately tell the difference before wasting any of your time or hard-earned money.

-With this in mind, this article will cover some of the basics of working from home, including the different types of opportunities you’ll likely come across, as well as some of their associated advantages and disadvantages.
-Before we begin though, let’s define what we’re talking about.
+To help you figure out if working from home is right for you, we will begin by covering some of the basics, including the different types of opportunities you’ll likely come across, as well as some of their associated advantages and disadvantages.

 According to the United States Census Bureau, there are three definitions related to individuals who work from home: